PREVIOUS: Anger – Styles #4

-This allows others to know who we are, & when there’s something they can do or change, to help improve the connection.
+This allows others to know who we are, & when there’s something they can do or change, that will help improve the connection.

 EXP: “I feel angry when you …”

 • Constructive anger is also a key factor in moving people to join political & social groups, marches, crusades…..
-It’s about being fed up with how badly things are going & the need contribute to positive change.
+It’s about being fed up with how badly things are going & the need to contribute to making positive changes.
 (MORE…..)

 Anger is PROACTIVE

-If you’re trying to go ‘No Contact’ with your N, feel your anger.
+If you’re trying to go ‘No Contact’ with your N, feel your anger. (use grey rocking).
 Sit in it.
 It could save your sanity & maybe your life, as well as those of your children, if you have any.
 It will motivate you to do what you need to do.

 • That does not mean being abusive or resort to name-calling, but it does give us the impetus to take action.
 Anger, unlike depression or despair, is a dynamic, take-charge emotion that helps us make a stand, fight back, & get away.